mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

   <figcaption style="font-size:0.8em;">
   On the left, an image from Picsum, it will give you a different sample each time you reload (may need to clear cache stuff).

-  On the right a sample from an uniform distribution  </figcaption>
+  On the right a sample from a uniform distribution  </figcaption>
 </figure>

 The distribution of real images<sup>[2](#image-distribution)</sup> does not resemble the uniform distribution and so this encoding is far from optimal.
 We know that given the random variable $$I$$ representing the image, its entropy $$H(I)$$ is linked to how good we can encode.
 But how are we going to find out the $$I$$ distribution?
 Is it even possible to estimate $$H(I)$$ ?
 Those are hard questions and I have no idea how to approach them (but it's fun to think about them).